HypothesisWorks/hypothesis/README.rst

 In the meantime I'd rather you do any of the following

 * Submit bug reports
 * Submit feature requests
 * Write about Hypothesis
 * Build libraries and tools on top of Hypothesis outside the main repo

 However if you really really want to submit code to Hypothesis, the process is as follows:

 If you have not already done so, you must sign a CLA assigning copyright to me.
-Send an email to hypothesis@drmaciver.com with an attached copy of `the current version of the CLA <https://github.com/DRMacIver/hypothesis/blob/master/docs/Hypothesis-CLA.pdf?raw=true>`_ and the text in the body "I, (your name), have read the attached CLA and agree to its terms" (you should in fact have actually read it)
+Send an email to hypothesis@drmaciver.com with an attached copy of `the current version of the CLA <https://github.com/DRMacIver/hypothesis/blob/master/docs/Hypothesis-CLA.pdf?raw=true>`_ and the text in the body "I, (your name), have read the attached CLA and agree to its terms" (you should in fact have actually read it).
+Note that it's important to attach a copy of the CLA because I may change it from time to time as new things come up and this keeps a record of which version of it you agreed to.

 Then submit a pull request on Github.
 This will be checked by Travis to see if the build passes.

 Advance warning that passing the build requires:

 1. Really quite a lot of tests to pass (it looks like it's only 300+ but many of these use Hypothesis itself to run 1000 examples through them, and the build is run in 4 configurations across 3 python versions).
 2. Your code to have 100% branch coverage.
 3. Your code to be flake8 clean.
 4. Your code to have had pyformat run over it.

 It is a fairly strict process.

-(Unfortunately right now the build is a bit flaky.
+(Unfortunately right now the build is also a bit flaky.
 I'm working on fixing that, but in the meantime if a test fails and you don't understand why you should probably just run the build again to see what happens.
 Sorry)

 Once all this has happened I'll review your patch.
 I don't promise to accept it, but I do promise to review it as promptly as I can and to tell you why if I reject it.